-712 Results and Recommendations
+Results and Recommendations:-

 Legislative efforts to develop the Iraqi banking sector cannot be denied, but there is still noticeable weakness in its performance, reflecting negatively on the banking sector's contribution to development and investment.
-This is evident in31:
+This is evident in:

-- The Central Bank's decision to grant cash credit amounting to eight times the capital, regardless of the size of deposits at private banks, leading them to raise interest rates on credit, which hampers its granting. - 2.
-Weak credit rating of borrowers, who are generally of high moral risk. - Weakness or difficulty in evaluating appropriate and sufficient guarantees for granting credit, resulting from the impact of inflationary expectations or what is called market risk. - 4.
-Most banks, especially private ones, do not allow high solvency, enabling them to expand their credit activities due to the short-term nature of their deposit structure. - 5.
+- 1. The Central Bank's decision to grant cash credit amounting to eight times the capital, regardless of the size of deposits at private banks, leading them to raise interest rates on credit, which hampers its granting. - 2.
+Weak credit rating of borrowers, who are generally of high moral risk. - 3.
+Weakness or difficulty in evaluating appropriate and sufficient guarantees for granting credit, resulting from the impact of inflationary expectations or what is called market risk. - 4.
+"Most banks, particularly private ones, do not maintain high solvency that would enable them to expand their credit activities, due to the short-term nature of their deposit structure.". - 5.
 Low banking density, negatively affecting the performance of the credit sector in banks, especially as most banks are concentrated in the capital. - 6.
-The administrative structure is cumbersome in many banks, especially government banks.
+The administrative structure in many banks, especially government banks, is characterized by inefficiency and bureaucratic rigidity.